shaefelinger/HCS-Project2-TravelBlogVue/README.md

 ###### From Wikipedia:

-- A short desciption  (if available).
+- A short description  (if available).
 The text can then be edited.

 ##### Step 2